Building a Custom Contractor Coverage Plan for You

 Insurance Products for Contractors

-Whether you’re a residential, commercial or industrial construction company, you’re always looking for the next project.
-Turn to Byrnes to assist you with your contractors insurance needs so you can get that new job and protect it, too.
+Whether you’re a general contractor, residential, commercial, or industrial construction company, you’re always looking for the next project.
+Turn to Byrnes to assist you with your contractors business insurance needs so you can get that new job and protect it, too.

 From Hartford to Dayville, the Byrnes Agency has worked with countless Connecticut contracting firms, providing them with comprehensive contractors insurance and risk management programs to help protect their assets from unexpected losses and provide great peace of mind.

 We specialize in providing our clients with competitive prices for the following coverages:

 - General Liability

 - Contractor’s Liability Insurance